 I typically get two requests when I work with a new Pilates client.
 “I want to strengthen my core” and “I want to work my legs and butt.”
 Well, I’ve already covered the former pretty extensively with the Pilates Series of Five (Exercises 1, 2, 3, 4 and 5) and the Roll Up.
-This Training Tuesday, let’s begin to work the latter, your legs and booty.
+This Training Tuesday, let’s begin to work the latter, your legs and booty, in this Pilates Side Kick series.
 Front and Back is the first exercise in the Pilates Side Kick Series and it is literally exactly like it sounds; lying on your side, you kick front and back.
 In case that wasn’t enough explanation, I break it down for you below.

 1. To prepare- lie on your right side.
 Line up your ears, shoulders and hips with the back of your mat.
 Your feet should be at the front corner of the mat, so that your body is in a moon (or banana) shape.
 Your shoulders should be stacked one on top of the other, as should your hips.
 Gently support your head with your right hand.
 Make sure to lift your ribs away from the mat so that your back and neck stay in alignment and your abdominals are engaged.
 The left hand rests lightly on the mat, in front of your chest.
 This should help you with balance, but don’t depend on it.
 The balance should come from your core.
 Rotate your legs slightly outward from your hips, in a Pilates (or ballet first) position.